DanielDees/ToDo/README.md

 There are three default user accounts after importing the database SQL.

 admin

 editor

 user

 The password for each account is "password"

-the email addresses are admin@todo.com, editor@todo.com, and user@todo.com respectively.
+Email addresses are admin@todo.com, editor@todo.com, and user@todo.com respectively.